doreenkam/SpringBootProject/README.md

 # What Went Well & What Didn’t Go As Planned:
 <details><summary>Click to Expand:</summary>
 Using Jira to plan took some time.
 Building the application itself was fine and I felt comfortable doing it.
 Using MySQL again didn’t start off so good as I had forgotten my credentials and my MacBook was causing me some issues, however once I had sorted that out, I was fine with managing my database and getting my Postman requests to work was relieving.
-Testing took up a lot more time than I had wanted and it caused some frustrations however overall, things seemed to work out in the end and I was relieved.</details>
+Testing took up a lot more time than I had wanted and it caused some frustrations however overall, things seemed to work out in the end and I was relieved.
+The night before submission, I realised all my commit histories on GitHub were disconnected to main so I could not merge anything, which is why I had to start a new repo.</details>

 # Possible Improvements for Future Revisions of the Project:
 <details><summary>Click to Expand:</summary>